Education in Morocco: Government reviews

-Improving the quality of outcomes in the education sector has become a key priority for Morocco’s government.
-A comprehensive renovation of the education and training system was developed in a participatory manner in 1998-99, which led to the vision for long-term expansion of this sector in response to the country’s social and economic development requirements.
+Improving the quality of outcomes in the education sector has become a key priority for Morocco's government.
+A comprehensive renovation of the education and training system was developed in a participatory manner in 1998–99, which led to the vision for long-term expansion of this sector in response to the country's social and economic development requirements.
 The outcome was the promulgation of the 1999 National Education and Training Charter (CNEF).
 The CNEF, with strong national consensus, declared 2000-2009 the decade for education and training, and established education and training as a national priority, second only to territorial integrity.
 The reform program, as laid out by the CNEF, also received strong support from the donor community.
 Nevertheless, during the course of implementation, the reform program encountered delays.

 In 2005 the Moroccan government adopted a strategy with the objective of making ICT accessible in all public schools to improve the quality of teaching; infrastructure, teacher training and the development of pedagogical content was also part of this national programme.
 In August 2019, the government passed a law to commence reforms on education including teaching science subjects in French language.
 In 2021, many series of campaign were done by the Moroccans to remove the French language and to replace it with the English language as a secondary language.
-Which later was announced no change would be made regrarding the French language.
+Which later was announced no change would be made regarding the French language.

 External bodies

 A number of donors including USAID and UNICEF are implementing programs to improve the quality of education at the basic level and to provide training to teachers.
 The World Bank also provides assistance in infrastructure upgrades for all levels of education and offer skill development trainings and integrated employment creation strategies to various stakeholders.
-At the request of the Government’s highest authorities, a bold Education Emergency Plan (EEP) was drawn up to catch up on this reform process.
-The EEP, spanning the period 2009-12, draws on the lessons learned during the last decade.
+At the request of the Government's highest authorities, a bold Education Emergency Plan (EEP) was drawn up to catch up on this reform process.
+The EEP, spanning the period 2009–12, draws on the lessons learned during the last decade.
 In this context, the Government requested five major donors (European Union (EU), European Investment Bank (EIB), Agence française de développement (AFD), African Development Bank (AfDB) and the World Bank) to assist the implementation of the EEP reform agenda.